 If you are familiar with Ayurveda, you are familiar with the concept that everything in life — including our bodies, the food that we eat, and the environment around us — is composed of the three “doshas”; Vata, Pitta and Kapha.
 These qualities, or principles of nature, each have their own fundamental traits.
 Vata, the principle of movement, is the ruling dosha for the late fall and winter seasons.
 These months are marked by the same qualities that characterize Vata: coldness, dryness, lightness, and movement.

-During the winter many notice a tendency toward dryness, constipation, anxiety and insomnia — all Vata imbalances that can take their toll on our skin.
+During the winter, many notice a tendency toward dryness, constipation, anxiety and insomnia — all symptoms of a Vata imbalance that can take their toll on our skin.
 Luckily, through the understanding of Ayurvedic principles, we can take steps to pacify Vata and keep our skin balanced and glowing throughout the winter months.

 Washing the Face

 At any time of the year it is important to be gentle when washing the face, as it is easy to aggravate Vata, which can promote dryness and wrinkles.
 Favor body-temperature water over hot water.
 Avoid using soaps with chemical additives.
 For most skin types, sweet almond oil is a good lubricant to use after washing to help protect the skin.
 Sweet almond oil is also healthy way to remove make-up before washing.
 A luxurious option for keeping skin lubricated in the winter is to bathe the face with milk.
 Whole, organic milk is ideal.
 The tiny, nutritious molecules of milk can be easily be absorbed by our skin without clogging the pores.
 Heat the milk to body temperature (not too hot) before applying.

 - Drink plenty of warm, pure water throughout the day to both purify the body and stay well hydrated.